Prassha0908/ROAD-ACCIDENTS-ANALYSIS/README.md

 ## Road Accidents Overview
 Road accidents in India continue to be a pervasive and concerning issue, characterized by a high frequency of incidents and substantial fatalities.
 Contributing factors include traffic congestion, particularly in urban areas, poor road infrastructure, and drivers' behaviors such as reckless driving, speeding, and alcohol impairment.

+## Live link of the analysis consists of analysis chart and dashboards : [click here to view](https://roadaccidentsanalysis.tiiny.site)

 ### Table of Contents
 1. [Introduction](#introduction)
 2. [Performance Comparison](#performance-comparison)